hannahmetzler/TwitterSuicideR/README.md

 ### Scripts that CAN be run with the datasets available in the repository
 - 01a
-- 04 the confusion matrices can be reproduced, but text of tweets cannot be looked at, with the datasets in this repository
+- 04 The confusion matrices can be reproduced, but the text of tweets cannot be looked at, with the datasets in this repository
 - 05
-- 06 creates daily proportion per main category and about suicide, from full dataset with individual tweet ids and predictions
+- 06 Creates the daily proportion per main category and about suicide from the full dataset with individual tweet ids and predictions
-- 09 evertything involving volumes, until line 385 can be reproduced.
+- 09 Everything involving volumes until line 385 can be reproduced.
 For everything in the section "# Idenfication of peaks and associated events" the raw text of tweets would be needed.
 - 10
 - 11
-- 12b: calculates proportion of tweets that contain the lifeline number, result for the follow up paper Niederkrotenthaler et al. (submitted)
+- 12b: calculates the proportion of tweets that contain the lifeline number, result for the follow-up paper Niederkrotenthaler et al. (submitted)
-- 13 (although the paper eventually does not have these bootstrapped CIs, but binomial CIs, because bootstrapp not possible because we did not save predicted labels for all 5 model runs for bert/xlnet)
+- 13 (although the paper eventually does not have these bootstrapped CIs, but binomial CIs.
+Bootstrapping was not possible because we did not save predicted labels for all 5 model runs for bert/xlnet.

 ### Scripts that CANNOT be run with the datasets available in the repository (posted for maximal transparency)
-- 01b: for this script, datafiles with tweet text of the training set would be necessary.
+- 01b: for this script, data files with tweet text of the training set would be necessary.
 Script included to provide transparency about the creation of the training set and annotation scheme.
 - 02 and 03: needs early versions/subparts of the training set, scripts that were used during construction of the training dataset
 - 08: checks on an earlier version of the predictions dataset.
 We do not upload this to avoid confusion with the new version.
 The parallel script for the new dataset is 09.
-These datasets are available upon request.
-- 12a: checks all tweet text for presence of the lifeline number or name, result for the follow up paper Niederkrotenthaler et al. (submitted)
+- 12a: checks all tweet text for the presence of the lifeline number or name, result for the follow-up paper Niederkrotenthaler et al. (submitted)

 ### Results folder: